-Construction of student-made lofts is strictly prohibited unless approved through the Dean of Students office.
-Such approval must be acquired prior to construction.
+Construction of student-made lofts is strictly prohibited.

 Fire Prevention Tips

 It's easier to prevent a fire than it is to extinguish or escape from one:

 - Know the location of fire extinguishers and alarm systems in your area and how to use them. - Have an exit plan; know and become familiar with two ways to exit your building.
 Your nearest exit may not be the one you typically use. - Keep hallways and stairwells clear and accessible.
 Don't block doorways. - Never prop fire doors open. - Keep equipment such as fire extinguishers, electrical panels, detectors, pull stations and automatic fire sprinklers clear at all times.
 Sprinklers require at least 18 inches of clearance and electrical panels require at least 36 inches of clearance. - Never tamper with (including covering or removing) life safety devices such as sprinklers, detectors, and fire extinguishers.
 It is a violation of campus policy and state law to do so. - Avoid the use of extension cords.
 Use only surge protected, UL-listed power strips and plug them directly into wall outlets. - Plug major appliances directly into wall outlets. - Check electrical cords frequently for damage and replace if worn or damaged.
 Extension cords may not be used for permanent wiring. - Store combustibles away from all heat sources such as heaters, stoves, ovens, etc. - Store flammable liquids in designated, approved flammable cabinets.
 Flammable liquids or gasses may not be stored in student rooms. - Avoid the use of space heaters.
 When allowed on campus by facilities, space heaters must be electrical only, with no open flame, and must have an automatic shut-off feature when tipped over. - Keep grills at least 10 feet away from all buildings, including building overhangs, porches, and balconies. - Any camp/bonfire on campus must be in approved locations and requires a permit from Public Safety.